retentioneering/retentioneering-tools/docs/source/plot_graph.rst

 |

 In this case percents on graph edges indicates the percentage of given transition from all transitions.
-For example, transtion 'catalog'->'catalog' represents 15% of all transtions in the dataset.
+For example, transition 'catalog'->'catalog' represents 15% of all transtions in the dataset.

-Very often we are interested in what percentage of users have given transition from all users.
+Very often we are interested not in the fraction given transition represents from all transitions, but in what percentage of users have given transition from all users.
 This can be obtained using weight_col='client_id' parameter:

 .. code:: ipython3